tshoppa/jessyink-cutroom/README.md

 # jessyink-cutroom
-A online visual step editor for jessyink presentations
+An online visual step editor for jessyink presentations